Huguesbt/Wallpaper/README.md

     If no options setted, each options are random options available:
         --help: view this help
-        --src: source where get picture; multiple arguments are available
-        --opt: option to wallpaper (zoom, spanned, ...)
+        --loop int : run script in a loop, sleep in second between each --src array : source where get picture; multiple arguments are available --opt string : option to wallpaper (zoom, spanned, ...)
-        --fct: name of function which change wallpaper if exist in script (xfce4, xfconf, gsettings)
-        --search: search are keywords; multiple arguments are available
-        --collection: if source is unsplash, --collection contains id from collection and name;
+        --fct string : name of function which change wallpaper if exist in script (xfce4, xfconf, gsettings) --search array : search are keywords; multiple arguments are available --collection array : if source is unsplash, --collection contains id from collection and name;
                         multiple arguments are available
-        --test: open feh to view pictures
+        --test bool: open feh to view pictures
 ```

 To run without argument, you may set `source` variable in .env file and create .search file